Main Gate Is CLOSED to Both Vehicle and Pedestrian Traffic as of 2020-03-24

 A No-Smoking Ban Is Now in Force

 A no-smoking ban is now being enforced for all provincial parks (except for designated campsites) and includes all types of cigarettes (tobacco, cannabis, e-cigarettes).

 Interpretive Signs Project, 2018-2019

-The Friends, in collaboration Edley Signs and BC Parks, have launched the interpretive sign project for this year, featuring Trees in the Forest.
-This sign will be posted on the service road on the left side of the information kiosk (Valley Mist easy).
+The Friends, in collaboration with Edley Signs and BC Parks, have launched the interpretive sign project for this year, which will feature a revised Park Map and Welcome Sign in the parking lot.
 Stay tuned for more details.

 Adopt a Trail Program Approved

 The Friends are pleased to announce the Adopt a Trail program is now available to members.
 Adopting a trail is easy, and any member can participate.
 It involves picking up trash, removing small branches from the trails and reporting issues such as trees down, the need for trail repairs, or vandalism.
 Click on Adopt a Trail for more information.
 To participate, Contact Us.